 - Anticipating and Avoiding Pessimism and Impasse in Mediation, Association of Attorney Mediators, 2011.

-- National Trends in Assaults on the Judiciary, IU of Law, 2011.
+- National Trends in Assaults on the Judiciary, Indiana University Robert H. McKinney School of Law, 2011.

 - Long Range Planning, State and Local Defense Organization Committee of DRI, 2011.